sveltekit-rfc-starter Svelte Themes

 Implementation overview:

-• Providers: src/lib/server/auth/providers/{google,github}.ts
+• OAuth Providers: src/lib/server/auth/providers/{google,github}.ts

 • Core & wiring: src/lib/server/auth/core/*, src/lib/server/auth/index.ts

-• Sessions: src/lib/server/auth/sessions/redis-session.ts (signed cookie + Redis)
+• Sessions: src/lib/server/auth/sessions/database-session.ts (signed cookie + database)

-• Remote functions: src/lib/remotes/auth/auth.remote.ts (login/logout)
+• Remote functions: src/lib/remotes/auth.remote.ts (OAuth/password login/logout)

 • Param matcher: src/params/auth_provider.ts